lhviet/microsoft-academic-crawler/README.md

 csv files, that support UTF-8 encoding, named `MicrosoftAcademic-{Term}-YYYY-YYYY-MM-DD.csv` will be created in the same location of the crawlers/caller

 In which,
+- The first `Term` is the keyword to search for publications.
-- The first `YYYY` is the announced year of publications.
+- The second `YYYY` is the announced year of publications.
 - `YYYY-MM-DD` is the crawling date.

 Ex.,